• Skip to primary navigation

 Looking to buy a new artificial Christmas tree?
 There are a lot of things to consider before buying and this guide and free printable can help!

 I’ve had an artificial tree since I was just a small child, it’s all I remember.
-My first Christmas my family had a real tree and soon figured out I’m allergic to them, so that was the end of real trees for me.
+On my first Christmas, my family had a real tree and soon figured out I’m allergic to them, so that was the end of real trees for me.

-It can make it hard since there is real greenery and Christmas tree scented things everywhere around the holidays.
+It can make it hard since there are real greenery and Christmas tree-scented things everywhere around the holidays.
 My husband misses the real thing but I think both of us are happy to not have the mess and to be able to safely have a Christmas tree up longer.

 There are so many different kinds of artificial Christmas trees now that finding the right one can be hard.
 There are different sizes, styles, un-lit, pre-lit, different kinds of lights, and so many other options.